the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 To be honest, I thought AI killed the leetcode interview, but I was mistaken.

-Leetcode, at least in my experience mid-2025, is very much alive, and was a component of roughly half of my interview pipelines.
+At least in my experience as of 2025, **Leetcode is very much alive**, and was a component of roughly half of my interview pipelines.

 I was worried being off the "LC grind" for so many years would be my demise